astrobytes-edu/astr596-modeling-universe/01-course-info/01-astr596-syllabus-fall25.md

 ## Your Responsibility

 This syllabus constitutes our course contract.
 You are responsible for reading and understanding all policies stated here.
-Additional details are provided in the linked course documents.